On some aspects of the discretization of the Suslov problem: Discretization of the Euler-Poincar e-Suslov problem as perturbation

 \section{Discretization of the Euler-Poincar\'e-Suslov problem as perturbation}

-So far, we have focused on the discretization of the Euler-Poincar\'e-Suslov equations on $SO(3)$, paying attention to its consistency order and $D-$pre\-ser\-va\-tion.
-In this section we return to any Lie group $G$ (as long as it may be embedded in $\R^n$) and its Lie algebra $\al$, since the relevant results from above apply in this general case as well; in the last part we will particularize $G=SO(3)$.
+So far, we have focused on the discretization of the Suslov problem, paying attention to its consistency order and $\algd-$pre\-ser\-va\-tion.
+In this section we return to any Lie group $G$ and its Lie algebra $\al$, since the relevant results from above apply in this general case as well; in the last part we will particularize $G=SO(3)$.

 As it is well-known, by discretizing the dynamics we introduce some discrepancies with respect to the continuous system even when the discretization is performed in some kind of structure-preserving fashion.
 It is needless to mention that this is a central and fundamental question for all kinds of numerical investigations, especially concerning the long-term evolution of dynamical systems.
 Regarding this issue, we refer to \cite{FiSch} where a positive answer to the following question is given: Is it possible to embed a numerical scheme approximating the continuous-time flow of a set of autonomous ordinary differential equations (ODE) into the time evolution corresponding to a non-autonomous perturbation of the original autonomous ODE?
-The positive result may be phrased as: {\it Any $p-$th order discretization of an autonomous ODE can equivalently be viewed as the time$-\epsilon$ period map of a suitable $\epsilon-$periodic non-autonomous perturbation of the original ODE (where $\epsilon$ is the fixed discretization lenght);} while the precise statement is:
+The positive result may be phrased as: {\it Any $p-$th order discretization of an autonomous ODE can equivalently be viewed as the time$-\epsilon$ period map of a suitable $\epsilon-$periodic non-autonomous perturbation of the original ODE (where $\epsilon$ is the fixed step size of the discretization).} The precise statement is:

 \begin{theorem} Suposse that $h\in C^r(\R^n,\R^n)$, $r\geq 1$, and consider the autonomous ODE